awsdocs/amazon-s3-userguide/doc_source/s3-bucket-user-policy-specifying-principal-intro.md

 "Principal":{"AWS":"arn:aws:iam::account-number-without-hyphens:user/username"}
 ```

+For detailed examples that provide step\-by\-step instructions, see [Example 1: Bucket owner granting its users bucket permissions ](example-walkthroughs-managing-access-example1.md) and [Example 3: Bucket owner granting permissions to objects it does not own](example-walkthroughs-managing-access-example3.md)\.

 ## Grant anonymous permissions<a name="s3-anonymous-permissions"></a>

 To grant permission to everyone, also referred as anonymous access, you set the wildcard \(`"*"`\) as the `Principal` value\.
-For example, if you configure your bucket as a website, you want all the objects in the bucket to be publicly accessible\.
-The following are equivalent\.
+For example, if you configure your bucket as a website, you want all the objects in the bucket to be publicly accessible, and you would use the following principal:

 ```
 "Principal":"*"
 ```

+If you don't want to grant access to everyone on the internet but you still want to grant anonymous access to all AWS accounts, you can use the wildcard with "AWS\."
+The following principal grants access to all AWS accounts:

 ```
 "Principal":{"AWS":"*"}